Former names: Kazakhstan II, Byelorussiya

 Review of MS Delphin

-MS Delphin cruise ship was originally designed and 975-built as passenger ferry by Wartsila in Turku, Finland.
-The vessel is owned by the Mauritius-based company Vishal Cruises. and currently operated under 5-year charter to Pampa Cruises.
+The 1975-built MS Delphin cruise ship was originally designed as passenger ferry and constructed by Wartsila Marine (in Turku Finland).
+The vessel is owned by the Mauritius-based company Vishal Cruises Pvt Ltd. and last chartered (under a 5-year charter) to Pampa Cruises (via Ship Management Ltd-Crt).